-Overview

-The robot (>>> Fig. 3-2) is designed as a 6-axis jointed-arm kinematic system.
-It consists of the following principal components:
+Overview These manipulators (robots) (>>> Fig. 3-2 ) are designed as a 6-axis jointedarm kinematic system.
+They consist of the following principal components:

 - Hollow-shaft wrist

 - Arm

 - Link arm

 - Rotating column

 - Base frame

 - Electrical installations

-Fig. 3-2: Main assemblies of the robot
+Fig. 3-2: Main assemblies of the manipulator

-1 Hollow-shaft wrist 4 Base frame 2 Arm 5 Rotating column 3 Electrical installations 6 Link arm Hollow-shaft wrist The robot is fitted with a 2-axis hollow-shaft wrist.
-The hollow-shaft wrist con- tains axes 5 and 6.
-The motors of axes 5 and 6 are incorporated in this assem- bly.
-The axes are driven via toothed belts and gear units.
-The design enables the fluid supply to be routed directly through the center of axis 6 to the appli- cation.
-For attaching end effectors (tools), the in-line wrist has a mounting flang Arm The arm is the link between the hollow-shaft wrist and the link arm.
-It houses the motors of the wrist axes A 3 and A 4.
+1 Hollow-shaft wrist 4 Base frame

+2 Arm 5 Rotating column

+3 Electrical installations 6 Link arm

+Hollow-shaftThe robot variants KR 16 arc HW and KR 16 L8 arc HW are equipped with a 2-axis hollow-shaft wrist.
+The wrist contains axes 5 and 6.
+The motors of axes 5 and 6 are incorporated in this assembly.
+Both axes are driven via toothed belts and gear units.
+The design enables the fluid supply to be routed directly through the center of axis 6 to the application.

+For attaching end effectors (tools), the in-line wrist has a mounting flange.

+- Arm The arm is the link between the hollow-shaft wrist and the link arm.
+It houses the motors of wrist axes 3 and 4.
 The arm is driven by the motor of axis 3.
 The maximum permissible swivel angle is mechanically limited by a stop for each direction, plus and minus.
 The associated buffers are attached to the link arm.
 The entire drive unit of axis 4 is also integrated inside the arm.
 In addition, the cable harness for the wrist axes A 5 and A 6 is installed under a cover.
 Fastening facilities are provided for the welding application equipment on the rear of the arm.
-The fluid supply to the tool is routed axially through the arm.
-Link arm The lir It cons nk arm is the assembly located l sists of the link arm body and t between he buffer the arm and the rotating column. s.
-Rotating column The ro of axis frame The lin otating column houses the moto s 1 is performed by the rotating via the gear unit of axis 1 and is nk arm is also mounted in the r ors of axe column. driven b otating c es 1 and 2.
-The rotational motion This is screwed to the base by a motor in the rotating column. olumn.
+The fluid supply to the tool is routed axially through the arm. - Link arm The link arm is the assembly located between the arm and the rotating column.
+It consists of the link arm body with the buffers. - Rotating column The rotating column houses the motors of axes 1 and 2.
+The rotational motion of axis 1 is performed by the rotating column.
+This is screwed to the base frame via the gear unit of axis 1 and is driven by a motor in the rotating column.
+The link arm is also mounted in the rotating column.

 Base frame The base frame is the base of the robot.
 It is screwed to the mounting base.
 The flexible tube for the electrical installations is fastened to the base frame.
-Also located on the base frame is the control cable junction box.
-Electrical installa- tions The electrical installations include all the motor and control cables for the mo- tors of axes 1 to 6.
+Also located on the base frame is the multi-function housing (MFH) and the data cable junction box.
+Electrical installs The electrical installations include all the mater and control pobles for the ma

+Electrical installations The electrical installations include all the motor and control cables for the motors of axes 1 to 6.
 All connections are implemented as connectors in order to enable the motors to be exchanged quickly and reliably.
-The electrical instal- lations also include the RDC box and the motor terminal box, both of which are mounted on the robot base frame.
-The connecting cables from the robot con- troller are connected to these junction boxes by means of connectors.
+The electrical installations also include the RDC box and the multi-function housing (MFH), both of which are mounted on the robot base frame.
+The connecting cables from the robot controller are connected to these junction boxes by means of connectors.
 The electrical installations also include a protective circuit.

 For the supply to the wrist axis drives, an additional cable harness is integrated into the arm, which ensures that the cables are guided without kinking throughout the motion range of axis 4.